Jersey Shore Wave Women's Football Team Unveil Team Name And Logo

 - Dawn Sherman, Owner, Jersey Shore Wave.

-BLOOMINGTON, NEW JERSEY, UNITED STATES, August 23, 2024 /EINPresswire / -- The Jersey Shore Wave, the newest addition to the Women's National Football conference (WNFC), has officially unveiled its team name and logo, marking a significant milestone in the franchise's journey.
+BLOOMFIELD, NEW JERSEY, ESSEX COUNTY, August 23, 2024 /EINPresswire / -- The Jersey Shore Wave, the newest addition to the Women's National Football conference (WNFC), has officially unveiled its team name and logo, marking a significant milestone in the franchise's journey.
 This announcement sets the stage for the team's debut in 2025, capturing the spirit and identity of a team poised to make a powerful impact on women's football.

 The name "Jersey Shore Wave" reflects the team's deep connection to the coastal region of New Jersey, embodying both the strength of the ocean and the resilience of the community.
 The Wave represents the unstoppable force of the team as it prepares to surge into the WNFC, bringing with it a tide of new opportunities for female athletes and a commitment to excellence on and off the field.